Frequently Asked Questions

 Go to our How to pack page for more details.

-Our voyages include education supplements to prepare you for shore landings and scientific discovery in the Arctic, Antarctica and the North Pole.
+Our voyages include education supplements to prepare you for shore landings and scientific discovery in the Arctic and Antarctica.
 After that, other than meals, informal activities range from bird and whale watching to movies and snacks in the evening.
 There are board games available in the lounge area and a bar for conversation and spirits.

 The open-air decks make excellent platforms for photography and wildlife observing.